ncent-archive/ncent-SDK.js/README.md

 ### Parameters:
 Name  | Type | Description
 --- | --- | ---
 ip_address | String | Network on which to connect to the API.
-This defaults to the IP of the Sandbox hosted on AWS.
+This defaults to the IP of the Sandbox hosted on AWS ECS.
 If you are running the sandbox locally, pass `http://localhost:8010/api`

 <br />